Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 12 projects likely to affect the region.
-Notable ones include Hervey Bay Community Hub, The Green Lifestyle Community, Liven Beach Road, Maryborough-Hervey Bay Road upgrade, and Pialba-Burrum Heads Road intersection improvement.
-Below is a list of those most relevant.
+Twelve projects have been identified by AreaSearch as potentially impacting the area.
+Key projects include Hervey Bay Community Hub, The Green Lifestyle Community, Liven Beach Road, Maryborough-Hervey Bay Road upgrade and Pialba-Burrum Heads Road intersection upgrade.

 Professional plan users can use the search below to filter and access additional projects.